 The OBGYN recommends 6 hours of sleep for a new mom, so the mind and body could function better right after having a baby (postpartum).

 As disheartening as it may sound, once you become a mom, uninterrupted good night sleep is rare and surely is a treat.
 Once your baby gets hang of the proper bedtime schedule, you may sleep better, and on some lucky nights, you can get more chances of uninterrupted sleep for at least 4 to 5 hours.

 Newborns tend to wake up every one to two hours for feedings, and they get hungry faster due to a small stomach size.
 Gradually, you can stretch the time in between feedings for the night – if the baby is well-fed during the day.
 That way you will be able to get much better sleep.

-The best thing you can do as a new mom is to understand newborns’ sleep and how you can go in the right direction about getting your newborn sleep at night right from the start.
+The best thing you can do as a new mom is to understand newborns’ sleep and how you can go in the right direction about getting your newborn to sleep at night right from the beginning.

 Newborns do not need sleep training for the first several months.
 However, at the same time, you do not want to switch your baby’s sleep clock altogether and not be on a schedule.
 Every baby is different but remember, you should be working in a direction to sleep train so your baby could be on a proper sleep schedule And that is possible ONLY if you do not make sleep mistakes with your baby.